zkat/npx/README.md

 * `--shell-auto-fallback [<shell>]` - Generates shell code to override your shell's "command not found" handler with one that calls `npx`.
 Tries to figure out your shell, or you can pass its name (either `bash`, `fish`, or `zsh`) as an option.
 See below for how to install.

 * `--ignore-existing` - If this flag is set, npx will not look in `$PATH`, or in the current package's `node_modules/.bin` for an existing version before deciding whether to install.
-Binaries in those paths will still be available for execution, but will be shadowed by any packages requested by this install.
+Binaries in those paths will still be available for execution, but will be shadowed to this installation.

 * `-q, --quiet` - Suppressed any output from npx itself (progress bars, error messages, install reports).
 Subcommand output itself will not be silenced.